The Buzz

 Hiking with a partner or group is good for your safety too.
 The Forest Preserve encourages trail users to travel with a buddy as a best practice.
 If you're traveling alone, make sure to tell someone where you are going and when you plan to be back.

-You can get your Woods Walk medallion
+You can collect your 2024 Woods Walk medallion

 Latest Buzz